rogerfar/rdt-client/README.md

 1. Unpack the latest release from the releases folder and run `startup.bat`.
 This will start the application on port 6500.
 2. Browse to http://127.0.0.1:6500
-3. The very first credentials you type in will be remembered for future logins.
+3. The very first credentials you enter in will be remembered for future logins.
 4. Click on Settings on the top and enter your Real-Debrid API key.
 5. Change your download path if needed.
 6. To install as service on Windows, exit the console and run `serviceinstall.bat` as administrator.
+7. To change the default port edit the `appsettings.json` file.

+## Removing

+1. Run `serviceremove.bat` to remove the service and firewall rules.

 ## Troubleshooting

 -   If you forgot your logins simply delete the `database.db` and restart the service.

-## Connecting Sonarr
+## Connecting Sonarr/Radarr

-1. Login to Sonarr and click Settings
+1. Login to Sonarr or Radarr and click Settings
 2. Go to the Download Client tab and click the plus to add
 3. Click "qBittorrent" in the list
 4. Enter the IP or hostname of the RealDebridClient in the Host field